Help us celebrate 10 years of Building on Hope by getting involved in our next project

 Building on Hope started out as a conversation between two friends.
 In the midst of the 2008 recession, it was clear that non-profits were struggling to keep their doors open and provide necessary services to the people that needed them most.
 They asked the question: "Wouldn't it be wonderful if it were possible to organize a group of community-minded individuals that could affect real change in their community?"
 Their answer was to gather others, join together, and help where it was needed most.

-From the first project at Easter Seals, to subsequent projects at Girls' Inc. Manchester, Opportunity Networks and MPAL, that group of volunteers has grown and evolved into a sophisticated network of generous and talented professionals from all industries and locations across New Hampshire.
+From the first project at Easter Seals, to subsequent projects at Girls' Inc. Manchester, Opportunity Networks, MPAL, and CCCNH, that group of volunteers has grown and evolved into a sophisticated network of generous and talented professionals from all industries and locations across New Hampshire.
 Each one giving what they can to amount to a game-changing gift to a local organization.